 You are not alone.
 Believe me, you're not alone.

-The best is ahead of us.
-May we have a long time together!
+The best is ahead.
+May we all have a long time together!
 You have touched me more than you will ever know.
 I am grateful, humbled and as long as you're here, heck, send in a DX TIP!
 It's easy and fun!
 We're AMong other radio geeks!
 You'll never, ever be berated, slammed or ostracized here.
 Ever!! --John